std::inner_product() algorithm

 Notes

-The parallelizable version of this algorithm, std::transform_reduce
+The parallelizable version of this algorithm, std::transform_reduce,

-to be commutative and associative, but std::inner_product
+requires op1 and op2 to be commutative and associative, but std::inner_product makes no such requirement,

 and always performs the operations in the order given.